swgleave/sys6018-competition-house-prices/Algorithm.md

  As there are a large number of features in the model, it makes most sense to evaluate the model using simarity of a point in the test dataset with points from the train dataset.
 KNN is easily one of the best choices for this use case.
- We implemented the KNN from scratch using the following methods.
+ We implemented the KNN from scratch using the following steps.

  1. Calculate Euclidean distance between each point in the test dataset with train dataset - Accomplished this using matrix operations and apply functions